Ketogenic has a lot of variations, one of them is known as Cyclical Ketogenic Diet.

 What is cyclical ketogenic diet?

-It involves sticking to the basic keto diet protocol of 5 to 6 days a week, followed up 1 to 2 days of higher carbohydrates intake.
-These higher-carb days are known as refeeding days.
+This version involves sticking to the basic keto diet protocol five to six days a week, then followed up by one to two days of higher carbohydrates intake.
+These higher-carb days are known as "Re-feeding Days."
 As the term implies, its main purpose is to replenish depleted glucose reserves in the body.

-If you choose to follow cyclical keto diet, you will need to switch out of ketosis during the 2-day refeeding days to be able to enjoy the benefits of carb consumption for a limited amount of time.
+If you choose to follow Cyclical Keto Diet, you will need to switch out of ketosis during the re-feeding days to be able to enjoy the benefits of carb consumption for a limited amount of time.

-These two are often interchanged, but they actually two different diet plans.
-With carb cycling, you cut on your carb-intake on certain days of the week, then increasing carb-intake on others.
+These two are often interchanged, but they are actually two different diet plans.
+With carb cycling, you cut on your carb-intake on certain days of the week, then increase carb-intake on others.

-Typically, you have a lower carb intake between 4 to 6 days a week, while you increase carb intake for 1 to 3 days a week.
+Typically, you have a lower carb intake between four to six days a week, while you increase carb intake for one to three days a week.
 While carb cycling has the same concept, it does not decrease your overall carb intake drastically enough for you to reach ketosis.

 What should you do?

-There are no fixed rules when following a cyclical keto diet.
-But, if you are just starting, you will need to stick to the standard keto diet of 5 to 6 days a week of low-carb intake, then 1 to 2 days of high-carb consumption.
+There are no fixed rules when following Cyclical Keto Diet.
+But, if you are just starting, you will need to stick to the standard keto diet five to six days a week of low-carb intake, then one to two days of high-carb consumption.

-The Standard 5 to 6 Days a Week
+The Standard five to six Days a Week:

 Low-carb nuts and seeds